danlix2000/terraform_gke_development_env/README.md

 This cluster will deployed in single zone

+- Enable Compute engine Api and Kubernetes Engine Api in GCP console

-Create service account and download key
+- Create service account and download key

-configure key file.
+- Configure key file

 (This project executed in MS Windows environment and mapped service account key in file)